 On the other hand, fertility level for Lower Egypt governorates decreased by 15.3% due to the decrease in fertility across all governorates of the region, but at a different pace.
-Qalyubia governorate witnessed a decrease of (32.6%), while for Sharkia the percentage decrease was (18.6%), and for Menoufia (15.4%), as for the remaining the governorates of Lower Egypt the percentage was 8.6% in Ismailia and 11.9% in Dakahlia.
+Qalyubia governorate witnessed a decrease of (32.6%), Sharkia decreased by (18.6%), and Menoufia (15.4%), as for the rest of Lower Egypt governorates the percentage was 8.6% in Ismailia and 11.9% in Dakahlia.

 Upper Egypt Governorates witnessed the least level of decline in its fertility levels with a mere 7.4% only due to the wide-range differences in the decline of fertility of the region's governorates.
 The fertility level of Fayoum governorate showed a decline of 25.9% while Giza and Aswan governorates showed a decline of 13.3% and 10.6% respectively during the period from 2014-2018.
-However, it was observed that the governorates of Minya, Assiut, and Luxor showed the lowest percentage decline in its fertility levels while the Qena governorate showed no decline.
+However, it was observed that the governorates of Minya, Assiut, and Luxor showed the lowest percentage decline in its fertility levels while Qena governorate showed no decline.

-Despite the lack of variation of fertility levels for the border governorates during the period under study, a decline in fertility levels in all governorates of the region was observed with the exception of Matrouh Governorate which witnessed an increase in fertility level of about 46%, which affected the overall area situation.
+Despite the lack of variation of fertility levels for the border governorates during the period under study, a decline in fertility levels in all governorates of the region was observed with the exception of Matrouh which witnessed an increase in fertility level of about 46%, which affected the overall area situation.